fluent-vue/fluent-vue/docs/howto/date-time.md

 ## Using custom library for date formatting

-You can add custom function for date and time formatting instead of using built-in one.
+You can add a custom function for date or time formatting instead of using the built-in one.

-Example of using `date-fns`:
+For example you can use `date-fns`:

 ### Add custom function to the bundle